andrebell/winproxy/README.md

   This is way more flexible to use.
 * Added some short, tutorial-like documentation for the command line.
 * Added some short, tutorial-like documentation for the python API.
+* Added a "reg" command, which offers raw access to the registry sub keys
+* Added an export option, which can export the registry settings into files in yaml, reg or plain format.

 ### 0.3.0a1